 We are using modified non-pathogenic viruses for the development of our gene therapy treatments.
 Viruses are particularly well suited as delivery vehicles because they are adept at penetrating cells and delivering genetic material inside a cell.
 In creating our viral delivery vehicles, the viral (pathogenic) genes are removed and are replaced with a functional form of the missing or mutant gene that is the cause of the patient's genetic disease.
 The functional form of a missing or mutant gene is called a therapeutic gene, or the "transgene."
 The process of inserting the transgene is called "transduction."
 Once a virus is modified by replacement of the viral genes with a transgene, the modified virus is called a "viral vector."
 The viral vector delivers the transgene into the targeted tissue or organ (such as the cells inside a patient's bone marrow).
 We have two types of viral vectors in development, LVV and AAV.
-We believe that our LVV and AAV-based programs have the potential to offer a significant therapeutic benefit to patients that is durable (long-lasting).
+We believe that our LVV and AAV-based programs have the potential to offer a long-lasting and significant therapeutic benefit to patients.

-The gene therapies can be delivered either (1) ex vivo (outside the body), in which case the patient's cells are extracted and the vector is delivered to these cells in a controlled, safe laboratory setting, with the modified cells then being reinserted into the patient, or (2) in vivo (inside the body), in which case the vector is injected directly into the patient, either intravenously ("IV") or directly into a specific tissue at a targeted site, with the aim of the vector delivering the transgene to the targeted cells.
+Gene therapies can be delivered either (1) ex vivo (outside the body), in which case the patient's cells are extracted and the vector is delivered to these cells in a controlled, safe laboratory setting, with the modified cells then being reinserted into the patient, or (2) in vivo (inside the body), in which case the vector is injected directly into the patient, either intravenously ("IV") or directly into a specific tissue at a targeted site, with the aim of the vector delivering the transgene to the targeted cells.

 We believe that scientific advances, clinical progress, and the greater regulatory acceptance of gene therapy have created a promising environment to advance gene therapy products as these products are being designed to restore cell function and improve clinical outcomes, which in many cases include prevention of death at an early age.
-The U.S. Food and Drug Administration ("FDA") approval of Novartis's treatment for pediatric acute lymphoblastic leukemia indicates that there is a regulatory pathway forward for gene therapy products.